 How will Collegedunia's NCERT Solutions Help You with Cash Flow Statement?

-• 2026-27 NCERT Alignment: Every one of the 24 questions matches the current print, with the activity classification taken straight from AS-3 (Revised) wording.
+• 2026-27 NCERT Alignment: All 24 questions match the current print, with classification straight from AS-3 wording.

-• Indirect Method Step Order: Each numerical opens with Net Profit before Tax, adjusts for non-cash and non-operating items, then for working-capital changes, exactly as CBSE answer keys present it.
+• Indirect Method Step Order: Net Profit before Tax, then non-cash items, then working-capital changes.

-• Activity-Wise Working Notes: Operating, Investing, and Financing sub-totals are computed in separate Working Notes, so partial marks are not lost when one activity is mis-classified.
+• Activity-Wise Working Notes: Operating, Investing, and Financing sub-totals are worked separately, so one mis-classified item does not cost every mark.

 Cash Flow Statement - Three Activities - Class 12 Accountancy Part 2 Chapter 6